14 Top-Rated Hiking Trails In Washington State

 Washington is a state that seems to have been custom-made for lovers of the outdoors.
 With rainforests, mountain ranges, and a diverse array of natural ecosystems to look forward to, it offers hikers a little bit of everything.

-In our list of best hiking trails in Washington, we introduce you to family-friendly hikes with stunning views, dog-friendly trails, and also a handful of more challenging trails and multi-day treks.
+In our list of best hiking trails in Washington, we introduce you to family-friendly hikes with stunning views, dog-friendly trails, and multi-day treks and also a handful of more challenging trails in Washington State.

 So, discover the natural wonders of Washington with our guide below to the best hikes in Washington.

-The Best Hikes in Washington: Our Top 14 Picks
+The Best Hikes In Washington State: Our Top 14 Picks

-#1 Diablo Lake Trail, North Cascades National Park
+#1 Diablo Lake Trail, North Cascades National Park, Washington State

 The Diablo Lake Trail near Marblemount, WA, can be found at the Ross Lake National Recreation Area in the North Cascades National Park.

-Rated as moderately difficult, the Diablo Lake Trail is a 7.5-mile out-and-back trail with an elevation gain of around 1538 feet.
+Rated as moderately difficult, the Diablo Lake Trail is a 7.5-mile round trip with an elevation gain of around 1538 feet.
 There is no parking pass or entry fee required and furry friends are allowed, but they must be on leash.

 Most of the North Cascades National Park is inaccessible throughout the winter and spring.
 Even when open, you may encounter some snow and it can be tough to follow the trail.
 However, the Diablo Lake Trail is an excellent trail to enjoy the rest of the year-round.
 The trail is a little bit rocky but well marked and easy to follow.